Alexander-0x80/Smuggler/README.md

 Smuggler
 ========

   Python module for converting javascript files to glyph like sequences that run in the browser .
-Based on [Article](http://patriciopalladino.com/blog/2012/08/09/non-alphanumeric-javascript.html) from Patricio Palladino .

  ## Example :